yuanlong94/polkadot/roadmap/implementers-guide/src/runtime/router.md

 /// First item in the tuple is the count of messages and second
 /// is the total length (in bytes) of the message payloads.
 ///
 /// Note that this is an auxilary mapping: it's possible to tell the byte size and the number of
 /// messages only looking at `RelayDispatchQueues`.
 This mapping is separate to avoid the cost of
 /// loading the whole message queue if only the total size and count are required.
+///
+/// Invariant:
+/// - The set of keys should exactly match the set of keys of `RelayDispatchQueues`.
 RelayDispatchQueueSize: map ParaId => (u32, u32);
 /// The ordered list of `ParaId`s that have a `RelayDispatchQueue` entry.
+///
+/// Invariant:
+/// - The set of items from this vector should be exactly the set of the keys in
+///   `RelayDispatchQueues` and `RelayDispatchQueueSize`.
 NeedsDispatch: Vec<ParaId>;
-/// This is the para that will get dispatched first during the next upward dispatchable queue
+/// This is the para that gets will get dispatched first during the next upward dispatchable queue
 /// execution round.
+///
+/// Invariant:
+/// - If `Some(para)`, then `para` must be present in `NeedsDispatch`.
 NextDispatchRoundStartWith: Option<ParaId>;
 ```